| Council | Sutton |

 How safe is Cheam?

 Cheam has a low crime rate of 50.6 crimes per 1,000 people, which is below the national average.
-Crime hotspots have been reported near High Street and Petrol Station, as reported by Metropolitan Police Service.
+Crime hotspots have been reported near Petrol Station and Petrol Station, as reported by Metropolitan Police Service.

 What are the best schools in Cheam?

 Cheam has 46 schools nearby.
 The top-rated Ofsted Outstanding schools include Cheam Park Farm Primary Academy, Cheam High School, St Cecilia's Catholic Primary School.
-Other well-regarded schools rated Good by Ofsted include Aragon Primary School and Riverview CofE Primary and Nursery School VA.
+Other well-regarded schools rated Good by Ofsted include Cheam Fields Primary Academy and Westbourne Primary School.
 Note: 1 school is currently rated as Requires Improvement.

 What are the demographics of Cheam?